 We all have a

 I am a homeschooling mom of 3.
 I lead my daughter’s Girl Scout troop and my youngest son’s Lion Cub den.
-All while running my own business, take care of our
+All while running my own business, taking care of our home, and doing my best to care for our family.

 Realizing Things Need To Change